Portuguese Adjective Placement and Its Meaning

 If you want to say “John is a good boy,” there are two ways of doing so, each one conveying a slightly different shade of meaning.

-João é um bom garoto

-That sentence means John is a good boy.
+- João é um bom garoto.
+John is a good boy.

 You don’t think John is a good boy only because he behaves like a baroque angel at that moment; you believe John is morally good as if that quality preceded his being.

-João é um garoto bom.
+- João é um garoto bom.
 John is a good boy.